• Skip to primary navigation

 What can I make with lots of rhubarb?

-I have plenty more rhubarb recipes on the rhubarb market page.
+I have plenty more rhubarb recipes on the rhubarb market page - such as individual rhubarb crumbles and rhubarb jam.

 Glass dishes filled with rhubarb fool swirled into Greek yogurt with ginger and honey